A Sustainable Approach to Control Varroa Mites - Improving the Quality of Queens using Local Resources

 2) to analyze levels of oxidative stress of queen pupae using physiological assays;

-3) to reveal the difference of the population, we aim to investigate the copy number variation in the genome DNA sequence via new technology with the best accuracy;
+3) to reveal the difference in the population, we aim to investigate the genetic variation among different queens, worker, and drones via single-cell sequencing technology with the best accuracy;

-4) to educate bee farmers on queen rearing and grafting, the Central State University Research and Extension programs will provide hands-on workshops and customized classes on queen grafting, genetic diversity, and queen disease;
+4) to educate bee farmers and beekeepers on queen rearing and grafting, the Central State University Research and Extension programs provide hands-on workshops in 2023 and 2024 and customized classes (webinars and field day) on queen grafting, genetic diversity, and queen disease;

 5) to work with Purdue University (1862 Land-Grant Institution) and regional queen breeders to select mite biters, and

-6) to train minority students on pollinator health and apicultural research.
-We will work with beekeepers and queen breeders from eight different states (OH, IN, IL, MI, WI, WV, KY, and PA.) for queen breeding efforts.
+6) to train students on pollinator health and agricultural research.
+We work with beekeepers and queen breeders from across the north central region (OH, IN, IL, WV, KY, and PA) on queen breeding efforts.

-CSU agricultural and natural resources extension will support farmers to use feral bees with high grooming & mite biting behavior.
+CSU agricultural and natural resources extension supports farmers in using feral bees with high grooming & mite biting behavior.
 This research and education program provided by an HBCU and 1890 Land-Grant Institution will improve the genetic diversity of honeybees significantly for the North Central Region.
 By using local resources of feral colonies, we aim to improve environmental quality by reducing the risks of new pathogens and parasites from importing honey bee colonies to Ohio.

 Our objectives/outcomes are:

-1) test the flight abilities of virgin queens to achieve the outcome of the knowledge in the flight ability;
+1) test the flight abilities of virgin queens to achieve the outcome of the knowledge of the flight ability;

-2) analyze levels of oxidative stress of queen pupae;
+2) analyze levels of oxidative stress of pupae;

 4) to provide field days and work with regional queen breeders on instrumental inseminations and breeding for mite-resistant/mite-biter stocks;